WorkOfStan/seablast-logger/README.md

 And ignores
 - speed

-The logging level cam be however shifted, so that dev environment writes to log much more info than the application in the production environment.
+The logging level can however be shifted, so that dev environment writes to log much more info than the application in the production environment.

 Following things may be configured when instatiating:
 ```php